 Why Gut Health is so Important to me

 Keeping my story brief, for most of my life, I ate “okay.”
 I ate processed food, dairy, wheat (I loved my bread!
 None of which was properly prepared, by the way), but I also did eat vegetables and fruit.
 I definitely was not taking care of my gut.
-I didn’t even know how critical gut health was and how important what I put in and on my body were on that gut health.
-It was perfect for some bad bacteria to take over!
+I didn’t even know how critical gut health was and how important what I put in and on my body were on my health.

 In the spring of 2014 I came down with food poisoning.
 That’s all it took.
 I began to not digest certain foods well, some that I had been able to before.
 I would get very bloated, have intense cramps, be very gassy, and have diarrhea.
 Every morning.
 Yes, my daily routine became waking up to diarrhea (yeah, we’re getting personal).
 For months.

 By this point I had cut out dairy, gluten, and processed foods.
 I was eating whole foods, and a lot of vegetables.
 BUT, and a big but, I was not absorbing those much needed nutrients.
 I felt horrible almost all of the time.
 I didn’t want to eat because I knew I would probably feel sick, and isolated myself as much as I could.

 I went to the doctor and a GI specialist, but they all just wanted to treat the symptoms and wanted me to get a colonoscopy (which I didn’t get, thank the Lord for wisdom!).
 I don’t think they actually told me I had IBS!
 I finally had enough.
 I wanted to feel better, to heal!
 Eventually, I met with a holistic Registered Dietitian and went through the LEAP program (I’ve since become a LEAP therapist myself), which allowed me to eliminate my problem foods and reduce the inflammation that was in my body.